Muay Thai is a martial art from Thailand, it is the National Sport.

 The classes have a friendly and motivating atmosphere to help develop you both physically and mentally.
 Safety is a top priority at the Renzo Gracie Academy and proper control is emphasized during training.
 To accommodate your busy schedule, we offer classes during the mornings, afternoon, evenings, and on Saturdays.

 This class is a fun basic introduction to Renzo Gracie Muay Thai where students learn how to kick, punch and use their knees and elbows, in addition to learning how to hold pads and work with partners.
-Through simple but effectiver 2-4 strike combinations, during 2-3 minute rounds, new students are introduced to our formula of conistency, pad work, combinations, tempo and most importantly safety.
-Beginner classes are offered on Monday, Wednesday and Friday at 6PM and Tuesday and Thursday at 12PM and 7PM and Saturday at 11AM.
+Through simple but effective 2-4 strike combinations, during 2-3 minute rounds, new students are introduced to our formula of consistency, pad work, combinations, tempo and most importantly safety.
+Beginner classes are offered on Monday, Wednesday and Friday at 6PM, Tuesday and Thursday at 12PM and 7PM as well as Saturday at 11AM.